 During the Backlog Refinement session a few days later they bring up the Story.
-Sue gives it some thought and says, “We’re in the fourth month of operations, and we’re only just starting to see reasonable sales numbers roll in.
+Paula gives it some thought and says, “We’re in the fourth month of operations, and we’re only just starting to see reasonable sales numbers roll in.
 All improvements right now must be focused on the book buyers and making it easier for them to buy books.
 At this stage I can’t afford to do any work for the warehouse runners or any other back office staff.
 Once sales start to increase we can afford to improve the system for our internal Users”.
-Sue took the index card that the Story was written on and ripped it up.
+Paula took the index card that the Story was written on and ripped it up.

 User Stories aren’t static, one-sentence descriptions written by one person.
 The User Story is most effective as a tool when several people are involved in its creation.
 They work as a tool to record the team’s share, understanding not as a one-way missive from the Product Owner.
 In addition a good User Story evolves over time – as the team gains a greater understanding of the business problem they rewrite it, split it and add acceptance criteria.

 » Next Magic of Science and Teams – #GOAT13 Presentation